 In 2008, RAND Corp. – a nonprofit group that helps guide policy through research and analysis – assessed a number of studies on PTSD in previously deployed service members.
 They found that people who had not experienced a serious incident but had heard about it were just as likely to develop PTSD as those who had been involved in it.
 This is referred to as observational fear.

 In earlier studies, Morozov and Wataru Ito – a research assistant professor at the Virginia Tech Carilion Research Institute – investigated observational fear in a rodent model.
-They found that animals that witnessed stress in others, without experiencing any negative events themselves, displayed an increased fear response in other situations.

 Following on from these findings, the team set out to investigate any neurological changes that might underpin the observed behavioral changes.